 Description: Characteristics of language impaired preschool children and the nature of their disorders.
 Introduction to principles of assessment and treatment.

 Description: Practical application of language assessment and intervention in preschool children with language disorders.

 Prerequisites: SLPA 250

-Description: Assessment and remediation of phonological disorders.
+Description: Assessment and remediation of articulation and phonological disorders.